Blac Chyna, Rob Kardashian ‘Fighting For Each Other’ Despite Split Controversies

 Blac Chyna finally speaks up about the real deal between her and Rob Kardashian.
 Much to everyone’s surprise, Blac Chyna revealed that both of them are “fighting for each other” – a completely different tone from what people read and hear in the news lately.

 The mother of two recently graced the cover of Cosmopolitan South Africa for its April issue and opened up about her relationship with her baby daddy Rob Kardashian.
 For the first time after their highly publicized split, the Rob & Chyna star openly admitted how she really feels about their current status.
-The reality star pointed out that every relationship faces challenges along the way including theirs.
+The reality star pointed out that every relationship faces challenges along the way, including theirs.

 Despite their most recent breakup, Blac Chyna made it clear that she’s not giving up on Rob that easy and that she’s “in it for the long haul.”